 A typical material for outside wall sheathing is plywood.
 It may serve as a solid foundation for finishes like siding or brick since it is robust and long-lasting.
 Plywood is easy to find and can be bought in different thicknesses to suit different needs.
 It is also easy to put together.

-Using plywood for internal walls has certain benefits.
-Plywood is sturdy and can withstand a lot of weight, making it perfect for hanging big objects like bookcases or paintings.
 It can also withstand wet environments, making it suitable for use in places like bathrooms and kitchens.
 Plywood is versatile because it can be easily shaped to match different dimensions.

 Roofing and flooring made of plywood are common owing to the material’s excellent strength-to-weight ratio, durability, and water resistance.
 Because of its ease of use, plywood is a popular material among both DIYers and professionals.